silentorb/marloth-story/books/fairytale/part6.md

 But there was also a hint of peace.
 She looked like she *wanted* to die.
 She paused for a moment in consideration, thanked the raven again, and moved down the passageway.
 The raven cringed inside.
 His job was getting harder.
-It had been easier when everyone had just hated him.
+It had been easier when everyone just hated him.

 * * *